py5coding/py5book/reference/py5mouseevent_get_count.md

 Get the number of mouse clicks.
 This will be 1 for a single mouse click and 2 for a double click.
 The value can be much higher if the user clicks fast enough.

+This method also responds to the mouse wheel.
+It will be 1 when the mouse wheel is rotating down and -1 when the mouse wheel is rotating up.

 Underlying Processing method: getCount

 ## Signatures